One death and 85 new cases in State ‘shows how quickly Covid-19 can remerge’

 A total of 1,763 people have now died from Covid-19 in the State since the pandemic began earlier this year.
 Some 26,027 confirmed cases have been reported.

-Ireland is now “looking at a rapidly evolving situation” in the spread of Covid-19, according to professor Philip Nolan, chair of Nphet modelling group.
+Ireland is now “looking at a rapidly evolving situation” in the spread of Covid-19, according to Prof Philip Nolan, chair of the Nphet modelling group.
 The situation had changed in the recent days, he added.

 Of the 85 new cases, 18 were associated with a cluster in a factory in Kildare, which has been closed.